cvrajeesh/electoral-bond-data/README.md

 Files are under `/data` directory and PDF files are under `/source` directory.

 *Note:* Data is extracted using automated tools.
 If you find anything incorrect.
-Please open PR
+Please open a PR